beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * weapons with `groundBounce = true` will now bounce even if `numBounces` is left undefined.
 This is because `numBounces = -1`, which is the default value, will now result in infinite bounces as intended instead of 0.
+* `GroundDecals` springsetting is now a boolean.
+The previous semantic of that parameter serving as a decal duration multiplier is gone.
+Use the new `scarTTL` weapon def tag to increase durations if needed.
 * explicitly specified weapon def `scarTTL` value is now the actual TTL.
 Previously it was multiplied by the ground decals level springsetting, which defaults to 3, so if you had tweaked scars they may turn out to have